cabral1888/pd_de/README.md

 ```
 # Running the code
 ## Running through shell
 You can run either batch analysis or streaming by command line.
 Just look at the file `run.sh` and see your content.
 There is a lot of `spark-submit` commands, one per json file or streaming ingestion.
-You just need to choose some of them and type:
+You just need to choose some of them, uncoment it, and type:
 ```
 ./run.sh
 ```